thehaou/ficscraper/README.md

 ## Functionality
 `ficscraper` works in three stages:
 1. **Extract** user's interactions with fic, such as:
-   1. reading history (when did I
+   1. reading history
    2. kudos history
-   3. personal bookmarks
+   3. personal bookmarks & tags
 2. **Transfer & load** the collected information into SQLite, an extremely handy no-installation-needed/in-memory/embedded database management system.
    1. One could actually stop at this stage if they want to begin running stats on their interactions.
 See here (TODO) for example queries you can run against SQLite.
 For users unfamiliar with Python or coding in general, see here (TODO) for a detailed walkthrough on how to get some popular types of stats.
 3. **Visualize** certain types of interactions into something nicely readable for humans (and can be shared)!